mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 ### The Robot Arm
 ---
+This subsystem is used to move the end effector between way points to retrieve and dispend ingredients.
+Since this subsystem has a considerable range, the load requirement is much higher than the end effector subsystem.

 The robot arm is a 3 DoF arm made of aluminum rectangular tubing for the structure and carbon fiber tubes for the arms.
 The first 3 DoF uses FRC motors since they could provide substantial torque while having a desirable speed.
 All the motors and gearboxes are mounted towards the base to keep the arm segments light.